 For most models, the variance explained by these patterns is slightly higher than in reanalysis, with median ensemble values of 14.8 % for the first EOF, and 10.7 % for the second.
-Around two thirds of ensemble members have well-separated EOFs as well, with EOF2 separated from both the first and third functions in most cases.
+Of the 36 ensemble members, 28 have their two leading EOFs wellseparated from the third function (see Table 1).
 This might be a result of the model runs being almost twice as long (105 winters) as the observational records (57 winters in the longer dataset, NCEP-I).

 In order to quantify each model's skill in representing the CTP, each set of two EOFs was projected onto the observational patterns with cosine latitude weighting.
 Most models can reproduce the spatial features of the CTP fairly well.
+Zonal number

-Zonal number 5 patterns will have a large absolute score (1 for a perfect copy, -1 for the same wave in antiphase), and a zero score represents some flow unrelated to the CTP.
+5 patterns will have a large absolute score (1 for a perfect copy, -1 for the same wave in antiphase), and a zero score represents some flow unrelated to the CTP.
 The ensemble has a median score of 0.78 and 0.5 for the first and second EOFs respectively.
 There is however a larger spread in skill for the second function.